Dercum's disease: Diagnosis

 Diagnosis of Dercum's disease is done through a physical examination.
 In order to properly diagnose the patient, the doctor must first exclude all other possible differential diagnoses.
 The basic criteria for Dercum's disease are patients with chronic pain in the adipose tissue (body fat) and patients who are also obese.
 Although rare, the diagnosis may not include obesity.
 Dercum's disease can also be inherited and a family medical history may aid in the diagnosis of this disease.
 There are no specific laboratory test for this disease.
 Ultrasound and magnetic resonance imaging can play a role in diagnosis.

 Treatment

 Common treatments for Dercum's disease is directed towards treating the individual symptoms.
 Pain relief medication may be administered to temporarily reduce the discomfort in the patient.
 Cortisone shots have also been shown to be effective in temporarily reducing the chronic pain.
 Surgical removal of the damaged adipose tissue can be effective, but often the disease will recur.

 Few convincing large studies on the treatment of Dercum's disease have been conducted.
 Most of the different treatment strategies that exist are based on case reports.
 Currently, there is a lack of scientific data on the use of integrative therapies for the treatment or prevention of Dercum's disease.
 Not enough studies have been done to substantiate that diet and supplements could help with the disease.

-Treatment methods include the following modalities: